 Yanagida in critical condition following Cambridge fall

-jockey is in intensive care being treated for serious head and spinal injuries following a fall during a race at on Wednesday.
+New Zealand Taiki Yanagida is in intensive care being treated for serious head and spinal injuries following a fall during a race at Cambridge on Wednesday.

-The Japanese-born rider was aboard the Lance O'Sullivan and Andrew Scott-trained when his mount was brought down with 250m left to run and he landed heavily.
+The Japanese-born rider was aboard the Lance O’Sullivan and -trained when his mount was brought down with 250m left to run and he landed heavily.

 The popular jockey was knocked unconscious in the accident and was placed in an induced coma at the track before being transported to Hospital.